As a blogger it is now important that disclosures are made for all applicable interests, and here is my attempt.

 Relationship to Employer

-I maintain this site on my own spare time, some times utilizing technology that I am exposed to in my day-to-day job as a Senior Consultant for ERVY Consulting.
+I maintain this site on my own spare time, some times utilizing technology that I am exposed to in my day-to-day job as a Senior Solutions Architect for Proact IT Norge AS.
 Commentary on aforementioned technology should not be viewed as my employers official commentary, it’s just my own personal opinion.

 All content which I create and publish on this website is solely my own work.
 Neither my employer or any other party claims any intellectual property rights over this content.